wp-plugins/featured-page-widget/readme.txt

 = Can I use a button or graphic for the post link? =

 By default, the plugin uses the text set in the settings for the link in the widget.
-If you want to use an image instead, you need to create a custom field for the featured page with the name "featued-link" and place the full URL of the image in the value field.
-Future versions will allow a default image to be used instead of default text.
+If you want to use an image instead, you will need to edit the actual page and either set a featured image or create a custom field for the featured page with the name "featued-link" and place the full URL of the image in the value field.

 = How do I add an image to the widget? =

-To add an image, you need to edit the page itself, not the widget, and add a cutom field named "featured-image" and place the full URL to the image in the value field.
+To add an image, you need to edit the page itself, not the widget, and set the featured image for the page, if your theme supports it, or add a cutom field named "featured-image" and place the full URL to the image in the value field.

 = Can I have the widget feature a random page? =

-As of version 0.7 you can now select multiple pages on the widget form nd the widget will select a random page to feature with each page load.
+As of version 0.7 you can now select multiple pages on the widget form and the widget will select a random page to feature with each page load.
 The widget will never display the current page as the featured page unless only one page is featured.

 = Where can I get support? =